gvwilson/sensibleadventures/nardica/nardica.md

 Second wants t' make another li' sister," she confided with a grin.
 "Wou'nt that be a thing?
-Now c'mon---I bet there's tea brewed."
+Now c'mon---I bet there's tea brewa."
 She unhooked her arm from Iffy's and took the younger girl's hand.

 Iffy's mind whirled.
 Another clone?
-It made sense---Honesty had turned sixteen, so they'd be spaced far enough apart to be on the right side of legal---but...
+It made sense---Honesty had just turned sixteen, so she and a younger clone would be spaced far enough apart to be on the right side of legal---but...
 Before she blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.

 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger...
-She almost stumbled as she recognized the code that people had developed to hide what they were saying from robot surveillance, and that children now used to keep secrets from adults.
+She almost stumbled as she recognized the code that resistance fighters had developed to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
 Little finger and fourth finger together, middle finger, middle and fourth...
 The words and letters took shape in her head as Honesty tapped them out.
-The Marines were watching.
+The blues were watching.
 They had left some cheese behind
 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-There was no point trying to spot the cameras.
-They could be as small as grains of sand, as long as there were enough of them.
+There was no point trying to spot the cameras---they could be as small as grains of sand.
-Each would pass information to the next in low-energy bursts of not-quite-static until it reached whatever bored Marine had been told to keep an eye on the repair yard.
+Each would pass information to its equally small neighbors in low-energy bursts of not-quite-static until it reached whatever bored Marine had been told to keep an eye on the repair yard.
-A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but if people ever thought that the governor was using cores for surveillance, they'd strike.
+A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but if the governor ever used cores for surveillance, he'd have a riot on his hands.

-She squeezed Honesty's hand twice to signal that she understood.
+She squeezed Honesty's hand twice to signal that she understood, but when she loosened her grip,
-The machine wars had ground down to a finish years ago, but the tricks people had used to stay alive and fight back still worked---at least,
-Iffy hoped they did.

-When Iffy made to loosen her grip,
 Honesty tightened hers.
 Iffy waited for more taps.
 When they didn't come,